autc04/Retro68/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_SQRDCMLAH180	; Used in aarch64-sve2.md.
     UNSPEC_SQRDCMLAH270	; Used in aarch64-sve2.md.
     UNSPEC_SQRDCMLAH90	; Used in aarch64-sve2.md.
+    UNSPEC_SQRSHR	; Used in aarch64-sve2.md.
+    UNSPEC_SQRSHRN	; Used in aarch64-sve2.md.
     UNSPEC_SQRSHRNB	; Used in aarch64-sve2.md.
     UNSPEC_SQRSHRNT	; Used in aarch64-sve2.md.
+    UNSPEC_SQRSHRU	; Used in aarch64-sve2.md.
+    UNSPEC_SQRSHRUN	; Used in aarch64-sve2.md.
     UNSPEC_SQRSHRUNB	; Used in aarch64-sve2.md.
     UNSPEC_SQRSHRUNT	; Used in aarch64-sve2.md.
     UNSPEC_SQSHRNB	; Used in aarch64-sve2.md.